Axos Bank mortgage review

 Pros and cons of Axos Bank

-- Large loan selection.
-Axos has a variety of home loans to offer, including specialty loans such as FHA loans, VA and super jumbo loans.
+- Large home loan selection.
+Axos has a variety of home loans on offer, including multi-unit investor loans and super jumbo loans up to $30 million.

 - Limited customer service.
-Not only does Axos Bank lack the in-person support of its traditional counterparts, but it also offers no email or live chat support for its home loan products — a disappointing choice for an online bank.
+The bank lacks in-person support, and the website offers no email or live chat support for its home loan products.

 - Connectivity issues.
-Some customers have mentioned frequent maintenance downtime on Axos’ website, which doesn’t bode well for an online bank.
+Some customers have mentioned frequent maintenance downtime on Axos’ website.

 What is Axos Bank?